I think you’ll agree with me when I say…

 Can you borrow the money you require from another source, like say, a bank?

-Well, even if you are retired, you can still borrow against the value of your realty.
+Well, even if you are retired, you can still borrow against the number of your realty.
 You could either take out a loan against the value of your home; or re-mortgage your house either as part of a credit agreement or a typical residential mortgage.

 7. Reduce Your Expenditure